CELPIP Speaking TaskGiving Advice

 Tip: Practice timing yourself.
 Aim to complete your opening in 10-15 seconds, spend 45-60 seconds on main advice with supporting reasons, and reserve 10-15 seconds for a strong closing.

-Mistake 4: Using Inappropriate Language
+Mistake 4: Using Slang or One-Word Advice

 Mini Quiz